slevithan/regex/README.md

 ## Compatibility

 `Regex.make` relies on `unicodeSets` (flag `v`), which has had near-universal browser support since mid-2023 and is available in Node.js 20+.
-Using an interpolated `RegExp` instance with a different value for flag `i` than its outer regex currently relies on regex [modifiers](https://github.com/tc39/proposal-regexp-modifiers), a bleeding-edge feature available in Chrome and Edge 125+, and throws a descriptive error in environments without support.
-You can avoid this by aligning the use of flag `i` on inner and outer regexes.
+Using an interpolated `RegExp` instance with a different value for flag `i` than its outer regex currently relies on regex [modifiers](https://github.com/tc39/proposal-regexp-modifiers), a bleeding-edge feature available in Chrome and Edge 125+.
+A descriptive error is thrown in environments without support, which you can avoid by aligning the use of flag `i` on inner and outer regexes.
 Local-only application of other flags does not rely on this feature.

 ## Using with `RegExp` subclasses